A Quick One

 You see, with art museums I rely heavily upon their websites to better be able to describe the collections semi-intelligently.
 So far, I’ve been able to “get by” via this method.
-However, as I sit here about to write about our visit to Fairfield University’s Walsh Art Gallery, I can’t find a darn thing about the exhibits we saw there a couple months ago.
+However, as I sit here about to write about my visit to Fairfield University’s Walsh Art Gallery, I can’t find a darn thing about the exhibits I saw there a couple months ago.

 Even though I had some traveling companions with me (Rob and Yvonne, up for the full day of exploring Fairfield and Norwalk with me from Brooklyn), I don’t think they’d be able to help much.
 Yvonne was not a fan of the exhibit and Rob… Well, Rob knows as much about this stuff as I do.

 If I were smart – and CTMQ readers know otherwise – I’d just throw up some pictures, say I was there and it was lovely, and be done with it.
 But I simply can’t do that… And I did just find the brochures I picked up from the gallery, so let’s get to it.

 The Walsh Gallery is located within the modern (opened in 1990) Quick Center for the Arts in the heart of the beautiful Fairfield U campus.
 It houses a couple theaters in addition to the art gallery, and their website states, “The Center has quickly become known as one of the finest concert halls in this country.”
 Just because I’d never heard of it in my life shouldn’t take away any of their bravado.